sajerestan1/Stanley-Sajere-Portfolio/README.md

 ## Introduction
-As a cybersecurity enthusiast with strong communication, time management, and programming skills, I am passionate about safeguarding organizations and individuals from cyber threats while ensuring adherence to legal frameworks and promoting equitable access to technology.
-With a background in Physics and Electronics.
+I am an enthusiastic cybersecurity professional with robust abilities in communication, time management, technical writing, and programming.
+My passion lies in meticulously documenting solutions to protect organizations and individuals from cyber threats, all while ensuring compliance with legal standards and advocating for equal access to technology.
+Leveraging my background in Physics and Electronics, I bring a unique perspective to the field.

 ## Objective